MidnightWarren/Nightstand/Readme.md

 folder filled with images, and spit out a clean, easy to use webpage that can run on any device.

-Easily zoom in with the hidden settings on the top right corner, and choose between scroll or book layouts.
+Easily zoom in with the hidden settings on the top left corner, and choose between scroll or book layouts.

 Not only can you enjoy reading books, but you can share the